taoheorg/taohe/README.md

 dove prove
 ```

-> You'll need `boogie` and `z3` solver, which can be easily installed with Diem's development setup script: `[./scripts/dev_setup.sh](https://github.com/diem/diem/blob/diem-core-v1.3.0/scripts/dev_setup.sh) -y`.
-Make sure that both executables reside in your `PATH`, for more info, see pontem-network/move-tools#129.
+> You'll need `boogie` and `z3` solver, which can be easily installed with Diem's [development setup script](https://github.com/diem/diem/blob/diem-core-v1.3.0/scripts/dev_setup.sh): `./scripts/dev_setup.sh -y`.
+Make sure that both executables reside in your `PATH`, for more info, see [this issue](https://github.com/pontem-network/move-tools/issues/129).

 > **Warning**: Although every tao has formal verification specs, `move-prover` is still under development, and might have some limitations.
 Please see each source file for more information.